 - R = Reclaim your life

 At first I was skeptical about this book.
-I had tried many things to help me cope with the loss of a family pet.
+I had tried many things to help me cope.
 I went to online chat groups that purported to be “Self-Help Sites on Grief.”
 Bull to that because all they tried to do was convert me over to another religion.
 Or they would say that grieving over an animal was stupid.

 Well, Robin says that it is perfectly natural for someone to grieve over the loss of a pet.
 And her book “How to ROAR: Recovering from the Grief of Pet Loss” helps you to understand why you grieve over your pet.
 And it will help you to come to terms with your grief and teach you how to handle your grief through a very simple set of journalizing exercises.

 At first I couldn’t think of anything to put in my journal about Midnight (my late companion).
 Then as I reread Robin’s own personal story in Chapter 2 the memories just flooded in.

 Since I started journalizing I have gone through her book twice.
 Now I write a short journal entry on a daily basis about Midnight.
 And in doing so I realized how much I love her and how much I needed to interact with animals.

 So with the help of a very good friend we started going around to various shelters just to look around and hopefully find a new companion.
 We did this for about two months.
 This resulted in a few applications to adopt a dog but they all fell through for one reason or another.
 This was starting to depress me.
 I would try one or two more times and if nothing I was going to give up the search.